krisbitney/RepFlowVisualization/README.md

  * "pip3 install --upgrade -r requirements.txt"
  * "python3 app/server.py serve"

+This app was tested with Python 3.7.4.
+Please let me know if you have issues with installation.

 # To Do
 * Implement features to simulate future reputation distributions
   * Make slider to respond to events and change data (e.g. https://github.com/seiyria/bootstrap-slider + Plotly.react())